 The Gene S. Stuart Award is given to the author of the most interesting and responsible original story/series about any archaeological topic published in a newspaper or magazine.
 The story/series should adhere to the guidelines of the Principles of Archaeological Ethics as outlined by the Society for American Archaeology.

 Committee Deliberation Process (e.g. dates, venue)

-After award requirements and deadline information are distributed to journalists and editors via the SAA web and by the Media Relations Committee, the committee chair collects submissions up to the submission deadline, and sends the submissions to the award committee members.
+Prior to the deadline, award requirements and deadline information are distributed via email to current SAA members by SAA staff and to archaeology professional networks by members of the Award committee as they see fit.
 The committee chair communicates electronically evaluation procedures and deadlines to committee members.
 The committee meets electronically to evaluate submissions after the deadline has passed.
 The committee members evaluate submissions, rank them, and explain their rationale for their rankings.
-Based on the recommendations of the chair, the committee members and the ex officio journalist member, the chair makes the decision as to who gets the award.
+Based on the recommendations of the chair and the committee members, the chair makes the decision as to who gets the award.

 2020 Lizzie Wade (Science Magazine)